 Distribution map generated from data provided by participants in eBird.

-The bacteria causing eye disease in House Finches has evolved through time, and we have documented a single successful jump of hosts from domestic poultry to House Finches.
+The bacteria causing eye disease in House Finches has evolved through time, with a single successful jump of hosts from domestic poultry to House Finches.

 Proc.
 Roy.
 Soc.
 B (2013)